Survivor: Kaôh Rōng: Contestants

-The cast is composed of 18 new players, initially split into three tribes containing six members each: Chan Loh ("Brains"), To Tang ("Brawn") and Gondol ("Beauty").
-On Day 17, the 11 remaining players merged into the Dara tribe, named after the Khmer word for "star".
-The cast includes former NBA player Scot Pollard and Big Brother 16 contestant Caleb Reynolds.
+The cast is composed of 18 new players, initially split into three tribes of six based on personal attributes: "Chan Loh" ("Brains"), "Gondol" ("Beauty"), and "To Tang" ("Brawn").
+On Day 12, the remaining 13 players were redivided into "Chan Loh" and "Gondol".
+On Day 17, the 11 remaining players merged into one tribe, "Dara", named after the Khmer word for "star", for the remainder of the game.
+Notable castaways include former NBA player Scot Pollard.

 Future appearances

 Caleb Reynolds, Debbie Wanner, Aubry Bracco, and Tai Trang returned for Survivor: Game Changers.
 Bracco returned again for Survivor: Edge of Extinction.
 Michele Fitzgerald returned to compete on Survivor: Winners at War.
+Bracco is set to compete on Survivor 50: In the Hands of Fans.

 Outside of Survivor, Reynolds competed on the premiere of Candy Crush.
 Reynolds also competed on a Survivor vs Big Brother episode of Fear Factor.
-Fitzgerald also competed on the thirty-seventh and the thirty-eighth seasons of The Challenge.
+Fitzgerald competed on the thirty-seventh, thirty-eighth, thirty-ninth, and fortieth seasons of The Challenge, and also on the second season of The Challenge: USA.